Tooth Extractions

 • For the outer tooth surfaces, place the toothbrush at a 45-degree angle toward the gum line.

-• To clean the chewing and inner tooth surfaces use a gentle back and forth motion.
+• To clean the chewing and inner tooth surfaces, use a gentle back-and-forth motion.

 • To clean the inner front tooth surfaces hold the brush upright and use gentle up and down strokes with the tip of the brush.